gmelika/slate/source/index.md

 }
 ```

 This endpoint initiates a buy order for bitcoin for the specified amount with the specified limit price.
+If the price field is omitted, then the order will be treated as a market order and will execute immediately.
 If there is an issue with the request you will get the reason in the "error" field.

 ### HTTP Request